Jock D. Mackinlay: Research and awards

 Mackinlay has been an active member of the academic research community since the late 1980s.
 He was UIST'91 program chair and UIST'92 conference chair, and was papers co-chair for CHI'96.
 He was also on the editorial boards for ACM TOCHI (1997-2003) and IEEE CG&A (2004-6).

 He has received many awards for his work, including the best paper award at IEEE Visual Languages 1998 (co-authored with Polle Zellweger, Bay-Wei Chang, and Takeo Igarashi).
 In 2005, Mackinlay won DMReview's data visualization competition.
 In 2009, he received the Visualization Technical Achievement Award from the IEEE Visualization and Graphics Technical Committee for his seminal technical work on automatic presentation tools and new visual metaphors for information visualization.
-Mackinlay became a distinguished member of ACM in 2013.
+Mackinlay became an ACM Distinguished Member in 2013.

 In 2023, Mackinlay was elected to the National Academy of Engineering, "For contributions to the fields of computational data visualization and information visualization".